 The Netherlands's Membership in International Organizations

 The Netherlands and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
-The Netherlands also is an observer to the Organization of American States.
+The Netherlands is an observer to the Organization of American States.

 The Netherlands maintains an embassy in the United States at 4200 Linnean Avenue, NW, Washington, DC 20008; tel: 877-388-2443.